datatrail-jhu/05_R/manuscript/11_website.md

 ### Create your website repository

-GitHub has this nice property that it can automatically host websites for you in the repositories.
-While this can de done for any repository, there is a special case: the `yourUsername.github.com` repository.
+GitHub has the nice property that it can automatically host websites for you from a repository.
+While this can de done for any repository, there is a special case: the `yourUsername.github.com` repository that makes setting up your own website a little bit simpler.
 We will start here because it's the most straightforward case.

 ![](images/11_website/11_R_website-2.png)

-If your username is `JaneEverydayDoe`, first log in to [github.com](http://github.com).
-Next create a new repository (that nice green button).
+We'll work through an example for someone whose GitHub username is `JaneEverydayDoe`, but you should follow along and complete each step using your own GitHub account.
+To get started, first log in to [github.com](http://github.com) and create a new repository (that nice green button).
 This new repository needs this special name `JaneEverydayDoe.github.com` which you can find [here](https://github.com/JaneEverydayDoe/janeeverydaydoe.github.com).

-Yay, we now have our repository!
+Yay, we now have our repository to get started!

 ### Sync files with GitHub